aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/named-ranges/_index.md

 The following example shows how to create a named range of cells that extends over B4:G14.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-CreateNamedRangeofCells-CreateNamedRangeofCells.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-CreateNamedRangeofCells-CreateNamedRangeofCells.java" >}}
 ##### **Accessing All Named Ranges in a Spreadsheet**
 Call the [getNamedRanges](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheetcollection#getNamedRanges\(\)) method of the [WorksheetCollection](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/WorksheetCollection) to get all named ranges in a spreadsheet.
 The [getNamedRanges](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheetcollection#getNamedRanges\(\)) method returns an array of all named ranges in the [WorksheetCollection](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/WorksheetCollection).

 The following example shows how to access all the named ranges in a workbook.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AccessAllNamedRanges-AccessAllNamedRanges.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AccessAllNamedRanges-AccessAllNamedRanges.java" >}}
 ##### **Access a Specific Named Range**
 Call the [WorksheetCollection](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/WorksheetCollection) collection's [getRangeByName](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheetcollection#getRangeByName\(java.lang.String\)) method to get a specified range by name.
 A typical [getRangeByName](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheetcollection#getRangeByName\(java.lang.String\)) method takes the name of the named range and returns the specified named range as an instance of the [Range](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/Range) class.

 The following example shows how to access a specified range by its name.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AccessSpecificNamedRange-AccessSpecificNamedRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AccessSpecificNamedRange-AccessSpecificNamedRange.java" >}}
 ##### **Identify Cells in a Named Range**
 Using Aspose.Cells, you can insert data into the individual cells of a range.
 Suppose, you have a named range of cells.i.e., A1:C4.
 So the matrix would make 4 * 3 = 12 cells and the individual range cells are arranged sequentially.
 Aspose.Cells provides you some useful Properties of [Range](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/Range) class to access the individual cells in the range.
 You may use the following methods to identify the cells in the range: